datadvance/DjangoChannelsGraphqlWs/README.md

 - Different requests from different WebSocket client are processed asynchronously.
 - By default different requests (WebSocket messages) from a single client are processed concurrently in different worker threads.
+(It is possible to change the maximum number of worker threads with the `max_worker_threads` setting.)
 So there is no guarantee that requests will be processed in the same the client sent these requests.
   Actually, with HTTP we have this behavior for decades.
 - It is possible to serialize message processing by setting `strict_ordering` to `True`.
 But note, this disables parallel requests execution - in other words, the server will not start processing another request from the client before it finishes the current one.
   See comments in the class `GraphqlWsConsumer`.
+- All subscription notifications are delivered in the order they were issued.

 ### Authentication